chrisblec/defiwatch/defi-projects/synthetix.md

 ❌ Critical logic can _only_ be modified by a multisig

+***

+### Who do you need to trust?

+Synthetix's protocolDAO is extremely powerful and has the ability to modify core logic or attack user funds.
+Any such action would be held by a 48-hour timelock, giving the community that time to take action.
+Whether or not the community would be able to form a reasonable response in that amount of time is unknown.
+Only the protocolDAO members can begin an Emergency Shutdown, so that would not be an option for tokenholders.

+***

 ### **Governance Details**

 The Synthetix community recently switched its voting system from a simple vote in the chat app Discord over to the off-chain signalling mechanism, [Snapshot](https://snapshot.page/).
 Another change is planned shortly to move to a proxy voting system labeled [“Spartan Council”](https://sips.synthetix.io/sips/sip-93) which will require users to vote for 7 representatives who will have sole voting power.
 The most important takeaway here is that **Synthetix voting does** _**not**_ **happen on-chain.**